This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Sit comfortably and bring your attention slowly from the top of your head down to your toes.
 Let your awareness move at a pace that feels natural rather than methodical.

 Notice where your body tightens or feels dense, warm, or compressed.
 When you find a tense area, breathe into it and imagine allowing just a small amount of release — even 5% is enough.
-The goal isn’t to eliminate sensation, only to reduce the effort of holding it.
+The goal of this somatic release practice isn’t to eliminate sensation entirely, only to reduce the effort of holding it.

 The Natural Shake

-When emotional charge builds, the body often stores it as tension or restlessness.
-Shaking gives the body a way to discharge what has accumulated.
+When emotional charge builds, your body often stores it as tension or restlessness.
+Shaking gives your body a simple way to discharge what has accumulated.

 Stand or sit and allow your hands, wrists, arms, shoulders, or upper body to move freely.
 Keep the motion loose and unstructured, letting the movement find its own rhythm.
-This simple release often brings immediate relief without needing explanation.
+This simple somatic release often brings immediate relief without needing any explanation for why it works.

 Grounding Through the Feet